Meerkats in the Kalahari

 You’ll spend the rest of the day at the local village of Gweta to experience and learn more about Botswana village culture.
 Visit a Sekolo (primary school), a Kgotla (traditional governing court), and a cattle post where you’ll spend the afternoon learning about local life and be treated with a traditional lunch.

-Fly back to Maun to join the main safari
+Fly back to Maun to join the main trip

-Fly back to Maun this morning to join the other participants for your charter flight to Moremi Game Reserve to begin the main Bostwana and Zambia safari.
+Fly back to Maun this morning to join the other participants for your charter flight to Moremi Game Reserve to begin the main Botswana and Zambia trip.

 Botwana and Zambia Extension